 The American Coalition for Ukraine is an alliance of over 100 U.S.-based organizations that have joined their efforts and resources to support Ukraine in its defense of the universal values of freedom and human dignity, recognizing that a strong and sovereign Ukraine is vital to U.S. national security and global stability.
 Coalition partners call the United States home, but many of us share historical experiences of oppression, violence, and war in our countries of origin and ancestral homelands—often at the hands of Russian and Soviet imperialism.

-You don’t have to be a Ukrainian or have any connection to Ukraine.
-Any resident of the United States who is willing to stand in solidarity behind an unequivocal victory and lasting security for Ukraine is welcome to attend the Summit.
+You don’t need to be Ukrainian or have any personal ties to Ukraine to take part.
+Any U.S. constituent willing to stand in solidarity for Ukraine’s unequivocal victory and lasting security is welcome at the Summit.

 All U.S. constituents are invited to attend the UAS.
-Constituents are organized into delegations based on their state of residence.
-Each delegation has one or more leaders, depending on its size.
+For advocacy, constituents are organized into delegations based on their state of residence.
+Each delegation has one or more leaders, depending on the size of the delegation and number of districts in the state.

 All attendees are required to register in advance.
 There are no at-the-door registrations, and nobody can be admitted to the Summit without prior registration.
-Everyone needs a name tag that is printed based on registration information.
+All delegates receive at the check-in a name tag that includes their name based on registration information.
+Delegates required to have name tag to gain access to the Summit events.

 When you register for the Summit, you are agreeing to abide by the Code of Conduct.